 Years

-Building 40
+40

-Jet aircraft.
 25 to 30

-Jet engines 10 to 30
+10 to 30

-Ground property and equipment 10
+10

-Furniture, fixture, equipment and others 5 to 10
+5 to 10

-Software rights and licenses 3 to 8
+3 to 8

-Aircraft rotables 7 to 30
+7 to 30

-Leasehold improvements Lesser of remaining lease term

-or useful life
+Lesser of remaining lease term or useful life

 Measurement of Impairment of Long-Lived Assets

 The Company records impairment losses on long-lived assets used in operations, consisting principally of property and equipment, when events or changes in circumstances indicate, in management's judgment, that the assets might be impaired and the undiscounted cash flows estimated to be generated by those assets are less than the carrying amount of those assets.
 Cash flow estimates are based on historical results adjusted to reflect the Company's best estimate of future market and operating conditions.
 The net carrying value of assets not recoverable is reduced to fair value if lower than carrying value.
 Estimates of fair value represent the Company's best estimate based on industry trends and reference to market rates and transactions and are subject to change.